Jabrahamjohn/Sgssportal/Backend/README.md

-Perfect move, Abraham 🙌 — a **developer-friendly README.md** is exactly what your backend needs before handing it to teammates, auditors, or committee reviewers.

-Here’s your **ready-to-paste, production-grade README** for 📁 `SGSSPORTAL/Backend/README.md` 👇

----

 # 🏥 SGSS Medical Fund — Backend (Django REST Framework)

 A secure, bylaws-compliant backend API for the **Siri Guru Singh Sabha Medical Fund (SGSS Mombasa)**.